 –Circa early 85,260s

 Referenced in DC One Million #1, Nightwing #1,000,000, Young Justice #1,000,000, Detective Comics #1,000,000, DC One Million 80-Page Giant #1, Batman #1,000,000, Catwoman Vol. 2 #1,000,000, Shadow of the Bat #1,000,000, and Superman/Batman #79.
 The entire solar system has been rebuilt and colonized.
 All galaxies in the universe are connected by an Internet-like network of computers known as Headnet.
 Batman runs the dwarf planet of Pluto (actually a decommissioned Warworld, which is now used as a giant penal colony).
-Alongside his robotic sidekick—Robin the Toy Wonder—he battles a host of bizarre rogues and contains them on Pluto.
-Also on Pluto is Batman’s Batcave, complete with trophies and an extensive museum.[14]
+Alongside his robotic sidekick—Robin the Toy Wonder—he battles a host of villains and contains them on Pluto.
+Also on Pluto is Batman’s highly-secure Batcave, complete with weaponry and vehicles.
 Several of the galaxy’s most prominent criminals have replicated the personalities of 21st century super-villains using nanotech viruses (or have been directly inspired by the wild villains of the 21st century).
 Thus, a large chunk of Batman’s rogues gallery features a bizarre menagerie that resembles Bruce Wayne’s old foes, including Dice-God, Pico-Moth, Meta-Clay, The Laugher, The Laughing Virus, Xauron, Mosely, a new Joker, a new Ventriloquist, a new Killer Croc, a new Electrocutioner, the Batman Revenge Squad, and many unnamed others.
+While fighting these bizarre rogues, Batman collects trophies and builds an extensive museum in the Batcave.
+Batman places many items in his trophy room, most of which are likely from his own adventures, although some could be historical artifacts that have nothing to do with him.
+Among these items are a giant Joker penny (likely from the new Joker), a robotic Tyrannosaurus rex, a stuffed gorilla, giant dice (likely from Dice-God), a clump of metal spores, a weapon called the Soul Bender, an enlarged card with an evil face on it (or in it), replicas of planetoids and other spheres, and much more.
+Batman puts various historical suits of armor into his museum.

 –85,267